ublue-os/bazzite/README.md

 - [ROM Properties Page shell extension](https://github.com/GerbilSoft/rom-properties) included.
 - Full support for [Winesync/Fastsync/NTsync](https://github.com/Frogging-Family/wine-tkg-git/issues/936).
 - [Distrobox](https://github.com/89luca89/distrobox) preinstalled with automatic updates for created containers.
+- [Prompt Terminal](https://gitlab.gnome.org/chergert/prompt) used as the default in all images.
+This terminal is specifically designed for the container workflow you'll use in Bazzite.
+If you wish to return to stock, run `ujust restore-original-terminal`
 - Automated `duperemove` and `rmlint` services for reducing the disk space used by wine prefix contents.
 - Support for HDMI CEC via [libCEC](https://libcec.pulse-eight.com/).
 - [System76-Scheduler](https://github.com/pop-os/system76-scheduler) preinstalled, providing automatic process priority tweaks to your focused application and keeping CPU time for background processes to a minimum.